xamarin/xamarin-forms-samples/WebServices/TodoCognitiveServices/README.md

 ---
 name: Todo Cognitive Services
 description: This sample demonstrates how to use some of the Microsoft Cognitive Services APIs in a Xamarin.Forms application.
-Note that `Constants.cs` should b...
+Note that Constants.cs should be updated with API keys for the different services.
 topic: sample
 languages:
 - csharp